 This project relies upon the willingness for folks to let me lend a hand with however they interact with beavers (relocation, hunting, management, etc.).
 I’ve been able to make lots of connections ahead of time, but I am always looking for new unique opportunities.
 So if you know of anyone who does something having to do with beavers, click the button on the below.

-I am currently in: Stavanger, Norway
+I am currently in Inverness, Norway

-Next I am heading to: Elverum, Norway
+Next I am headed to: ????

 Fellowship